Jwan622/checkpoint_rails_worst_app/README.md

   0.020000   0.000000   0.020000 (  0.021821)
 ```

+Note that the Article.select(:id) is an AR method that retrieves only the :id field and returns an AR Relation object but the collect/map is a Ruby method that creates an enumerator.
+The time jump when you create the enumerator is large.
+That object creation is costly in terms of time.

-The real time is 0.021821 for the Ruby query.
+The real time is 0.027821 for the Ruby query.

 vs ActiveRecord